 Candidates are interacting with your employer brand across multiple channels and probably have an opinion about you before they are even a blip on your radar.
 Engaging with potential candidates is as critical as with current job applicants.
 The strength of your talent pool depends on it.

-Automation is a powerful tool for staffing firms today, and can be strategically applied across the candidate lifecycle.
+Automation is a powerful tool for organizations today, and can be strategically applied across the candidate lifecycle.
 Yet, the most powerful and successful technology today doesn’t sterilize communications and candidate engagement -- it personalizes it and provides very real, human connection across devices and platforms.

 Candidates can see when they’ve been BCCd on a mass email, and can usually pinpoint when they are receiving poorly-applied templated messages that don’t quite match up with their history or interests.
 They have robust sets of skills, interests and career goals.
 Embrace and speak directly to those differences and earn the trust of candidates while standing out from the pack of templates and impersonal recruiters.